axiomabsolute/cs410-information-retrieval/README.rst

 Firms is an IR system designed for performing fuzzy searches against a corpus of musical scores.
 Users provide snippets of a musical work using a common digital music representation (e.g. MusicXML) and Firms compares it against a corpus of pre-indexed musical scores to efficiently rank and return results.
-The retrieval process is “fuzzy” because Firms is designed to be resilient against several common sources of transcription error, from simple typos, to aural rythmic ambiguity and key transposition.
+The retrieval process is "fuzzy" because Firms is designed to be resilient against several common sources of transcription error, from simple typos, to aural rythmic ambiguity and key transposition.